2 cups/360 g dried chickpeas (see my notes above for using canned chickpeas)

 1/4 tsp baking soda

-2 black tea bags such Assam or Darjeeling (see notes above on using loose tea)
+2 black tea bags such as Assam or Darjeeling (see notes above on using loose tea)

 4 green cardamom pods